Manufacturers Trust Company Building: First floor

 The first floor has ceilings of 11 ft.
 When it was used as a bank, the first floor contained tellers' booths, the vault, and other quick-service banking facilities.
-The space was relatively plain with individual writing desks as well as an ebony-wood banking counter with a marble countertop.
+The space was relatively plain with individual writing desks and an ebony-wood banking counter with a marble countertop.
 The counter extended in an "L" shape parallel to the southern and western walls.
 A black granite wall at the southern end of the space separated the banking counter from the vault.
 The western wall was colored "sky blue", while rectangular flower boxes were arranged next to the eastern wall facing Fifth Avenue.
 On the western side of the building, separated from the rest of the first floor, is the elevator lobby, accessed from the western entrance on 43rd Street.
 This space contains steel elevator doors within a dark marble wall.

-Facing Fifth Avenue is a 7 ft, 16 in steel bank vault door, built to designs by Henry Dreyfuss of the Mosler Safe Company.
+Facing Fifth Avenue is a 7 ft, 16 in steel bank vault door, which was designed by Henry Dreyfuss of the Mosler Safe Company and is visible from the street.
 Although the door weighed 30 ST, the Architectural Record wrote that the door could "be swung by one finger" because its bolt wheel and hinge was "so delicately balanced".
 There was also a steel grille behind the vault opening, which was shut during the daytime.
 The door, doubling as an advertisement for the bank building, was lit at night and cleaned by an employee every week.
-While the visibility of the vault door served as a deterrent to thieves, the architects said the vault door's location was a purely aesthetic choice.
+The visibility of the vault door deterred thieves, though the architects said the vault door's location was a purely aesthetic choice.
 The bank's CEO at the time, Horace C. Flanigan, stated that the vault was placed on the first floor for convenience.
 The vault itself measured 60 by 20 ft, with 6,000 safe deposit boxes, and had another door further inside the building.
 The vault was anchored to the Manhattan bedrock by its own foundations.
 The front portion of the vault was emptied by the late 1970s, while the rear portion remained in use.
 The load-bearing vault walls were removed in the 2010s, but the vault door remained in place.

 Two escalators lead to the second floor.
 The original escalators were parallel to the Fifth Avenue facade and were designed as freestanding diagonal structures, giving the appearance that they had no supports of their own.
 On the sides of the escalators, Le Maire designed aluminum panels with straw-gold finishes; cathode lights shone from behind the panels and were dispersed through tiny openings in each panel.
 By the early 1990s, the escalator panels had been replaced with silver-colored ones.
 Bertoia also created an unnamed "wire cloud" artwork above the escalators.
 The original escalators were replaced in the 2010s with a new set of escalators perpendicular to the new entrances on Fifth Avenue.